1. P&G’s Situational Analysis

 In the UK, the UK Cosmetic product regulations regulate the safety of cosmetics products, setting the safety standards to protect consumers.
-Labeling and branding are also regulated requiring companies to properly label their products with list of ingredients, expiration, warning statements and precautionary information, etc.
+Labeling and branding are also regulated, requiring companies to properly label their products with a list of ingredients, expiration, warning statements and precautionary information, etc.

 In order to properly evaluate P&G’s micro environment, Porter’s Five Force analysis is adopted to analyse the industry that the company operates within to identify and assess new trends and pressures that impact the company’s playing field and profitability (Porter, 2007).

 Direct competitors include such companies as Natura, L’ Oreal, Estee Lauder, L’ Occitane, Beiersdorf, and Unilever.
 Other noteworthy players in the industry include Coty, Shiseido, etc.